Jessica Gomes

 Jessica Gomes (born 25 September 1985) is an Australian model who appeared in the Swimsuit Issue of the American publication Sports Illustrated every year from 2008 to 2015.
 She works extensively in Australia and Asia.

-Gomes was the featured spokesperson for Australian company David Jones Limited from 2013 to Dec 2019.
+Gomes was the featured spokesperson for David Jones from 2013 to Dec 2019.
 She has also been a spokesperson for South Korean conglomerates LG Electronics and Hyundai.
 Gomes served as the face of the Estee Lauder/Sean John fragrance "Unforgivable".

 Early life

 She is the daughter of a Portuguese father, Joe Gomes (who spent time in Paris), and a Singaporean mother of Chinese descent, Jenny (who was born in Hong Kong but grew up in Singapore), who both moved to Australia in the 1970s.
 She was born in Sydney and raised in Perth in a semi-rural environment as the youngest child in her family, with two older sisters and an older brother.